New Hampshire Medicare Supplement Plans

 Medicare only covers 80% of inpatient and outpatient care; also, those benefits only activate after deductibles are met.

-So, if Frank takes an ambulance to the hospital he must pay the Part B deductible before Medicare pays it’s 80% of the remaining costs.
-The Part B deductible is $185 each year.
+So, if Frank takes an ambulance to the hospital, he must pay the Part B deductible before Medicare pays it’s 80% of the remaining costs.
+The Part B deductible is $198 each year.

-Then, if Frank has a hospital admission he must pay the $1,364 Part A hospital deductible before Medicare pays it’s 80% of the remaining costs.
+Then, if Frank has a hospital admission, he must pay the $1,408 Part A hospital deductible before Medicare pays it’s 80% of the remaining costs.
 Also, a $20,000 hospital bill could cost frank a large portion of his savings.

 20% of responsibility can be more than most seniors realize.
-Medigap coverage can pay the deductibles and coinsurances Medicare leaves you responsible to pay.
+Medigap coverage can pay the deductibles, and coinsurances Medicare leaves you responsible for paying.

 Eligibility for Medicare in New Hampshire for the Disabled under 65

 State laws require insurance companies to offer at least one Medicare Supplement to beneficiaries under 65.
-Also, insurance companies must charge any under 65 beneficiaries the same amount during the Open Enrollment Period (OEP).
+Also, insurance companies must charge any under 65 recipients the same amount during the Open Enrollment Period.

 The OEP takes place during the first 6-months of the Part B effective date.
 Most beneficiaries under 65 will pay a higher amount than those turning 65.